RexWangSida/LearningNotes/MongoDB/README.md

 db //current database

-db.collection.insertOne() //collection of data, table, name is arbitrary
+db.collection.insertOne() //collection of data, table, name is d

 db.collection.insertMany()

 db.collection.find() //read

-db.collection.find(query) //read with specific query
+db.collection.find(query or projection) //read with specific query, query using {}, 1 and 0 means yes or no